Travel Documents, Forms and Paperwork You Need to Prepare for Wallis and Futuna

 Wallis and Futuna Passenger Arrival Card

-On or before your flight to Wallis and Futuna, airline staff will hand out the Wallis and Futuna Passenger Arrival Card for you to complete and give to Customs on arrival.
+During or after your flight to Wallis and Futuna, airline staff will hand out the Wallis and Futuna Passenger Arrival Card for you to complete and give to Customs on arrival.

 The travel documents already discussed in the guide, such as your passport and flight boarding pass, will provide you with all the information you need to complete the Arrival Card.

-Learn more about the Arrival Card in our complete guide, Arriving in Wallis and Futuna: Airport Customs, Biosecurity & Arrival Process LINK#TT003.
+Learn more about the Arrival Card in our complete guide, Arriving in Wallis and Futuna: Airport Customs, Biosecurity & Arrival Process.

 Vaccination Passport Medication Health